adslbarxatov/ViceCityToolset/docs/handling.md

 ## General information

-**Transport parameters editor** – a tool for visual adjustment of characteristics of vehicles, boats, bikes, planes and helicopters contained in the file `handling.cfg`.
+**Vehicles handling editor** – a tool for visual adjustment of characteristics of cars, boats, bikes, planes and helicopters contained in the file `handling.cfg`.

 > This section is under development now